ebanux/qrco-docs/docs/the_qr_link_creation/the_qr_link_creation.md

 ![corners](https://user-images.githubusercontent.com/54523080/191155232-467c3b0a-5897-42f7-9040-fa10e4670462.png)

 The example of code shows a background with solid color in white, but you can also set a bakground image by changing the bakground type to image, as shown below.
 You should use the background image feature carefully because the image could introduce noises in the code and turn it unreadable.
+You also should be advised that there is a limit of 50 KB for the background image.

 ![image](https://user-images.githubusercontent.com/54523080/191155815-0eac738a-f235-4270-bbd8-a8ed4e620de1.png)